LIGHTYEAR: Using Modularity to Scale BGP Control Plane Verification: Approach Overview

 \section{Approach Overview}

-In this section we illustrate how \tool\ works with the example shown in Figure~\ref{fig:example_network}.
+In this section we show how \tool\ works with the example in Figure~\ref{fig:example_network}.
 In the example network, each edge represents a connection between BGP speakers.
 The network contains three BGP routers: R1, R2, and R3.
 R1 and R2 each have an ISP as an external neighbor.
 R3 is connected to an external neighbor that is a customer.
-The network satisfies a standard \emph{no-transit} property, as shown in the figure: routes originating from ISP1 should not be advertised to ISP2.
+The network satisfies two properties.
+First, it satisfies the standard no-transit property that routes originating from ISP1 should not be advertised to ISP2, and second, it satisfies the property that routes from Customer, with appropriate prefixes, should eventually be sent to ISP2.
+The former is a \textit{safety property}, holding when a certain event never occurs, and the latter is a \textit{liveness property}, holding when a event must eventually occur.
+Both are network-wide policies in that they depend on the interaction of multiple routers to achieve the correct result.

-Existing control-plane verifiers~\cite{minesweeper,bagpipe,ARC,tiramisu,plankton} would verify this no-transit property by creating a representation of the possible data planes that can result from the \emph{entire network's configuration} and then searching this representation for a counterexample to the no-transit property.
-However, we observe that network configurations are highly structured and modular by design, with each node having its own responsibilities that combine to ensure desired global properties.
-In our running example, the no-transit property is ensured using a common approach based on communities and depends only on the following \emph{node-local} behaviors of individual BGP route maps: \begin{enumerate*}[label=(\arabic*)] \item R1 tags routes from ISP1 with community {\tt 100:1}; \item R2 filters routes tagged with {\tt 100:1} when advertising to ISP2; and \item no router strips community {\tt 100:1} from routes that it advertises. \end{enumerate*} Prior tools are not aware of this modular structure and so cannot leverage it.
+Existing control-plane verifiers~\cite{minesweeper,bagpipe,ARC,tiramisu,plankton} would verify these properties by creating a representation of the possible data planes that can result from the \emph{entire network's configuration} and then searching this representation for counterexamples.
+This joint representation of all network node behaviors has inherent scalability limitations.

+However, we observe that network configurations are highly structured and modular by design.
+Each router contains {\em route maps} (also called {\em route policies} and {\em route filters}), which define an import and export policy on each BGP peering session, determining which routes are rejected, which are accepted, and how accepted routes are transformed.
+Each route map plays a particular role in the assurance of desired global properties.
+For example, in the network from Figure~\ref{fig:example_network} the no-transit property can be ensured using a common approach based on communities: \begin{enumerate*}[label=(\arabic*)] \item R1's import policy marks received routes from ISP1 with a BGP community (a simple 32-bit tag) with value {\tt 100:1} \item R2's export policy filters routes tagged with {\tt 100:1} when advertising to ISP2, and \item no other import or export policy strips community {\tt 100:1} from routes that it advertises. \end{enumerate*}

+Note that each of the above behaviors is \emph{node-local} and pertains to an individual BGP route map.
+Unlike \tool, prior control plane verification tools are not aware of this modular structure and so cannot leverage it.
+Alternatively, one could envision making a tool that simply performs a set of user-specified local checks like the ones above.
+However, in that case there is no guarantee that together they imply the desired end-to-end property.
+Even in this simple example, the fact that it is necessary to check the third condition above is subtle and easily missed.